MrHands/uttl-buildout/uttl/buildout/cmake/README.md

 ## Example - Cloning and compiling SDL_image, which depends on SDL2

-	# clones using the slapos.recipe.build:gitclone recipe
+	# clone from github using the slapos.recipe.build:gitclone recipe

 	[sdl-image-master]
 	recipe = slapos.recipe.build:gitclone